miublue/lbar/README.md

 pipe text ending in '\n' to lbar

 ## formatting
-&L, &C and &R draws text on the left, center and right sides of the bar respectively
+&U toggles underline. &L, &C and &R draws text on the left, center and right sides of the bar respectively.